Trump threatens to hit Apple with 25% tariff on iPhones made outside U.S.

 President Trump has promoted tariffs as a way to reinvigorate U.S. manufacturing, secure more favorable trade deals with other countries and advance the White House's other policies, such as curbing unauthorized immigration and trafficking of illicit drugs.

-Many trade experts, however, are skeptical that higher U.S. tariffs are likely to spur an upsurge in domestic manufacturing.
+Many trade experts are skeptical that higher U.S. tariffs are likely to spur an upsurge in domestic manufacturing.
 That's because companies typically base the decision on where to locate factories more on factors including labor and energy costs, tax rates, political instability and the regulatory environment.